kaidokert/fsfw/doc/README-localpools.md

 ## Local Data Pools Developer Information

-The local data pools can be used to store data like sensor values so they can be used by other software objects like controllers as well.
+The following text is targeted towards mission software developers which would like to use the local data pools provided by the FSFW to store data like sensor values so they can be used by other software objects like controllers as well.
 If a custom class should have a local pool which  can be used by other software objects as well, following steps have to be performed:

 1. Create a `LocalDataPoolManager` member object in the custom class
 2. Implement the `HasLocalDataPoolIF` with specifies the interface between the local pool manager